-In China, TD is very common and the first line treatment is antibiotic therapy.
-This is an unnecessary use of valuable life saving antibiotics and so one major aim of our trial is to establish if our test treatment could replace antibiotic therapy ie be antibiotic sparing.
+In China, TD is quite common and the first line treatment is antibiotic therapy (usually ciprofloxacin).
+This is an unnecessary use of valuable life saving antibiotics and so one major aim of our trial is to establish if our triple therapy could replace antibiotics ie be antibiotic sparing.
 Devised by Dr David Brown, previously a Trustee and chair of ANTRUK’s Science Committee, as a result of literature mining, the triple therapy consists of one over the counter pharmaceutical drug and two nutraceuticals obtained from health food shops, The triple therapy is given orally and in a few case studies has been proven to be effective in treating TD sometimes within 30 minutes.
 In order to speed up recruitment and keep costs low, the trial known as DIAMOND (DIarrhea Antibiotic Management using Over-the-counter Nutraceuticals in Daily practice) is being undertaken at Shanghai Jiading District Center Hospital, Shanghai, China.